Desiwah/PulseMatch/terms_of_service.md

 The developer of PulseMatch is not responsible for:

 - Any damage, loss, or disruption resulting from the use (or inability to use) the bot.
-- Actions taken by Discord or third-party services like Steam or RAWG.
+- Actions taken by Discord or third-party services like Steam or IGDB.
 - Any data loss caused by user error or misuse of bot commands.

 Use of the bot implies understanding and acceptance of these risks.